marcelrodriguezricc/wk-bathy/README.md

-# A quantitative evaluation of Optical vs. SAR-based Wave Kinematic Bathymetry (WKB) for deriving ocean depth in the surf-zone
+# A semi-automated modular pipeline for deriving bathymetry from optical and synthetic aperture radar satellite imagery by wave-kinematics inversion

 ## Project overview
-The goal of this project is to derive bathymetry by WKB for four nearshore areas from both optical and SAR imagery, use existing hydrographic shallow water survey data as a source of ground-truth to compute the Root Mean Square Error (RMSE), and determine the strengths and weaknesses of each method.
+The goal of this project is to derive bathymetry by four nearshore areas from both optical and SAR imagery by multiple methods, in order to evaluate the effectiveness of various techniques and methodologies

 - Step 1: Determine four Areas of Interest (AOI)